 Whether enjoying a golf excursion to St. Andrews or a historical tour of Edinburgh, visiting Scotland from March to May or September to October gives you excellent weather without the main crowds of summer.
 You could even find snow in the Highlands and the Cairngorms.
 The warmer weather in summer makes it much easier to enjoy the depths of Scotland but also brings larger crowds.

 While emblematic of remote landscapes, Scotland is very accessible for travelers of all ages, whether you wish to visit as a couple and stay on a romantic estate or explore as a family and listen to stories shared in a local pub.
 The scenery feels as poetic as the language as the culture and landscape intertwine no matter the time of year.
-With bustling cities, icy mountains, and antique village charm, it is easy to discover Scotland’s diversity while enjoying an experience uniquely tied to your preferences.
+It is easy to discover Scotland's diversity with bustling cities, icy mountains, and antique village charm while enjoying an experience uniquely tied to your preferences.

 Traveling as a senior opens up incredible possibilities, from exotic adventures deep into the jungle to exploring countries for weeks at a time.

 You have unique opportunities to experience new perspectives around the world whether traveling as a couple, with friends, or looking for the best trips to take with your grandchildren.

 Any trip can be tailored to your needs and goals with more information available on Zicasso’s Senior Travel Guide.